 - Titanium members get a 75% points bonus, while Platinum members get a 50% points bonus

-- Titanium members get space available suite upgrades at Ritz-Carltons, while Platinums don’t
+- Titanium members get space available suite upgrades at Ritz-Carltons, while Platinum members don’t

 - Titanium members get United MileagePlus Silver status through the RewardsPlus partnership

-What are the benefits of Marriott Bonvoy Ambassador Elite?
+What are the benefits of Marriott Bonvoy Ambassador status?

-Above the Platinum and Titanium benefits, what are the incremental perks of Ambassador status?
+Above and beyond the Platinum and Titanium benefits, what are the incremental perks of Ambassador status?

-- Access to an “Ambassador,” who is supposed to be your single point of contact for anything you could need from Marriott
+- Access to an “Ambassador,” who is supposed to be your single point of contact for anything you could need from Marriott; however, during the pandemic this individualized service has been suspended, and has been replaced by a pool of Ambassador agents, and it’s anyone’s guess when that will change

-- Your24, which gives you a flexible 24 hour stay at a hotel, where you can check-in at anytime, and get the room for 24 hours (for example, this came in handy earlier this year when I had a flight arriving in Abu Dhabi at midnight, and I was leaving the following night at 2AM, since I could have the room from midnight to midnight, while only paying for one night)
+- Your24, which gives you a flexible 24 hour stay at a hotel, where you can check-in at any time, and get the room for 24 hours (for example, this can come in handy in the Middle East, where flights often arrive and depart in the middle of the night, so it’s awesome to be able to check-in at midnight, and check-out at midnight the following day)

-So the above are the published differences, but what should you actually expect from the status?
-Here are my thoughts on the program:
+The above are the published differences between Marriott Bonvoy’s top elite tiers, but what should you actually expect from the status?
+Below are my thoughts on the program, in no particular order.

 Ambassador members may get better upgrades

-This isn’t a published benefit one way or another, though many hotels should be prioritizing upgrades for Ambassador members over Titanium or Platinum members.
+This isn’t a published benefit one way or another, though many hotels prioritize upgrades for Ambassador members over Titanium or Platinum members.

-While all Platinum members and above are eligible for suite upgrades, it seems pretty logical that if they’re going to pre-block suites for guests, they’d do so by status or other considerations (repeat guest, etc.).
+While all Platinum members and above are eligible for suite upgrades, it seems pretty logical that if hotels are going to pre-block suites for guests, they’d do so by status or other considerations (booking through Marriott STARS, repeat guest, etc.).

 Your24 isn’t quite as good as it sounds

 So it’s not just subject to availability, but even if a hotel has room, they don’t have to grant Your24.
-For example, this has worked great in a hotel in Abu Dhabi that maybe had 10% occupancy, but I’d almost expect this to never work at a hotel in Europe, if you’re trying to check-in early after a transatlantic flight.
+For example, this has worked great in a hotel in Abu Dhabi that maybe had 10% occupancy, but I’d almost expect this to never work at a hotel in Europe, if you’re trying to check-in early after a transatlantic flight (at least under normal circumstances).

 So I’d say this sounds better than it actually is.